 In 1993 a solitary, large glider was observed high in a tree in the Tourour district of the Strathbogie State Forest.
 It had a two-tone colouration and remained motionless for several minutes, perched on the end of a dead limb; it did not vocalize.
 At the time, the animal was considered to be a Yellow-bellied Glider (D. Robinson, pers. communication 1997) and this record is the more easterly of the dots in the Strathbogies on the map, above.

 In hindsight and in discussion with the original observer, the animal’s behaviour (and colouration) suggests the animal to have been a Greater Glider (possibly a ‘grey phase’ individual), rather than a Yellow-bellied Glider.
 Greater Gliders commonly perch on exposed branches and may remain motionless for many minutes (surprising really, as they are a favoured prey item of the Poweful Owl).
 Yellow-bellied Gliders are usually in constant motion.
 Rarely staying still, they move through the forest canopy as a family group, vocalizing to keep in contact with each other.
 It’s often very difficult to get a good look at them, because they rarely prop for long enough to find them with a spotlight and get binoculars onto them.

 After moving down to the swamp, we heard three individuals, calling and foraging amongst the loose bark in the Mountain Swamp Gums.
 These individuals moved around us as a loose group, calling softly to each other, while we stood in the darkness and listened.
 During this time, the shriek-gurgle of a glider was heard some distance to our west, on the easterly slope of Mt Barrenhet, though we didn’t investigate further, choosing to remain with the animals in the Mountain Swamp Gums.
-We then attempted to locate the animals in the swamp with 100 W, 12 V spotlights, only to hear move through the trees away from us.
-Despite remaining on-site over the next hour, the animals were not heard or seen again.
+We then attempted to locate the animals in the swamp with 100 W, 12 V spotlights, only to hear them move through the trees away from us.
+Despite us remaining on-site over the next hour, the animals were not heard or seen again.

 Several months later, a stand of mature Messmate Stringybark (Eucalyptus obliqua), adjacent to the Mountain Swamp Gum habitat, was logged.
-The logged area had contained many large, old, hollow-bearing trees.
+The coupe had contained many large, old, hollow-bearing trees.